getify/foi-lang/formalization-work/Foi-Specification.md

 Division by zero produces a `Left` (§6.7) holding a message.
 It is the only arithmetic operation with no answer to return.

 **Operations whose results are irrational** -- `sqrt`, the transcendental functions, and the circle constant among them -- take a requested precision and produce the exact rational at that precision.
 The precision parameter carries a default, so an unqualified call is well-formed; the result is exactly the rational it reports, and successive results at different precisions are different numbers.

-**Open:** what `float` names within the one value space -- whether the unconstrained numbers, of which the whole numbers are a part, or the non-whole numbers as a sibling constraint to `int` -- is not yet settled.
-The answer determines whether `42 ?as float` holds and how a `deft V int | float;` reads (§9.2.3, §9.9).

 ### §1.4 Strings